Andrewsnobre/wikiracer/readme.md

 - Should fetch and parse links from a Wikipedia page.
 - Should return an empty array if no links are found.
+- Should handle errors and return an empty array.

 ### checkPages